scrapy/scrapy/docs/topics/spiders.rst

         This method is called for the nodes matching the provided tag name (``itertag``).
 Receives the response and an XPathSelector for each node.
         Overriding this method is mandatory.
 Otherwise, you spider won't work.
-        This method must return either a ScrapedItem, a Request, or a list containing any of them.
+        This method must return either a :class:`~scrapy.item.Item` object, a :class:`~scrapy.http.Request` object, or an iterable containing any of them.

         .. warning:: This method will soon change its name to ``parse_node``